 Campus Recreation can help you focus on wellness - it's especially important right now!

 Returned Book Quarantine

-Returned books are quarantined for 4 days before they are checked in, so they will still show as checked out for 4 days after you return them (you will not be charged late fines for these days).
+Returned books may be quarantined for 4 days before they are checked in, so they may still show as checked out for 4 days after you return them (you will not be charged late fines for these days).
 This quarantine is less labor intensive and less damaging to materials than sanitizing each item individually, with equally effective results.